 Still Flowin' - The Movie by none other than rapper Raed Melki (whose music is covered here and here).
+The film is a fictionalized depiction of Raed's life story, particularly his feud with noted Australian record producer Michael Gudinski and subsequent admission to a mental institution.
 It contains three songs, all of which are even more random and disorganized than his usual standards, while the rest of the movie is Raed and company just... doing things.
 The audio editing is awful, and the writing's even worse.
 Good luck watching it all the way through with more than 20 brain cells remaining by the end of it...

-Surf School is a 2006 film that takes a crack at the teen movie genre, which gave us cult classics such as American Pie, Road Trip, and Euro Trip.
+Surf School is a 2006 film that takes a crack at the late '90s/early '00s era of teen movies, which gave us cult classics such as American Pie, Road Trip, and Euro Trip.
 Thing is, Surf School fails to remotely understand what made its predecessors click with their audiences.
 Instead of giving viewers a story of relatable teenagers who grow closer as a result of the hijinks they face, Surf School gives us a lazy Cliché Storm that is loaded with stereotypical characters that would make a viewer punch his or her TV.
 As if that isn't enough, the jokes are painfully unfunny and excessively crude even for teen movies, relying on notions of bestiality and a running gag of an old couple talk about all the sex they have for the "laughs".
 Those who watch teen movies for the hijinks are going to hate this too, as the ones featured here are dull, boring, and done way better by its predecessors.
 The only funny thing that came from this is when Harland Williams was asked why he doesn't list this film on his film credits, he replied "You actually saw that piece of shit?!"
 Perhaps it also has to do with the fact that Surf School has a 2.0 on IMDb...

 They Saved Hitler's Brain takes B-movie badness to previously uncharted regions.
 The bulk of the film is confusing exposition about Hitler's brain, which doesn't appear until near the end.
 Not even the car chase that switches from night to day is enough to keep you entertained.
 The reason for this is pretty simple the movie was originally shorter and had a different name, Madmen of Mandoras.
-When the television rights were acquired, the distributor wanted it to be feature length and filmed enough completely unconnected footage to pad out the movie to 91 minutes.
+When the television rights were acquired, the distributor wanted it to be feature-length and filmed enough completely unconnected footage to pad out the movie to 91 minutes.
 This leads to a very weird effect concerning differences in film stock and fashion: Everybody in the older portion has that◊ clean-cut◊, Mad Men thing going, while the newer footage has folks◊ clearly◊ from the late '60s.
 One minute you're watching some guy with a feathered shag and Porn Stache and his go-go girl agent friend getting pursued and dispatched by a mustached guy who looks like Jake Blues.
 The next minute, everybody looks like Don Draper or Doris Day.
 You can see a review of it by Dark Corners here, and Emer Prevost shares his thoughts about it here.

 Things is a 1989 film that can be best described as an aspiring filmmaker's worst nightmare.
 The meandering plot involves two guys who stay over at a brother's house, whose infertile wife was impregnated by a mad doctor and gives birth to the titular "Things", which look like clay spiders.
-Then they pretty much do nothing except hang lampshades about their situation until the Things attack them.
-The camerawork is dark and disgusting, taking aspects from other movies like Alien and The Evil Dead (1981) and executing them as if the cameraman drank an entire bottle of whiskey beforehand, and the sound design is absolutely atrocious.
+Then they do nothing except hang lampshades about their situation until the Things attack them.
+The camerawork is dark and disgusting, taking aspects from other movies like Alien and The Evil Dead (1981) and executing them as if the cameraman drank a bottle of whiskey beforehand, and the sound design is absolutely atrocious.
 Almost all the sound effects were made by some guy making sounds with his mouth and nearly the entire movie is dubbed very poorly, with sound clips from the main actors, who sound wasted while recording their lines, occasionally overlapping each other.
 The Things don't look much better and they're killed in such an unsatisfactory manner; that is, if you can make out what's even happening with all the shaky cam, Dutch angles, and lack of lighting.
 And if all that wasn't enough, you get former porn star Amber Lynn as a news reporter who's clearly reading her lines off of cue cards to the side.
 The Neil Brothers from Something Awfulgave it a -50, calling it the worst movie they've ever seen at the time.
 Mike from Half in the Bagshares the same sentiments while Jay calls it a movie best watched with a friend so you can enjoy their suffering and hate for you at having been subjected to such trash.

 Turn It Up, a 2000 attempt to make rappers Pras and Ja Rule movie stars, which obtained an 8% on Rotten Tomatoes and an 18 on Metacritic.
-The film is an obvious attempt to ape the cult success of Belly but while that film covered up its shortcomings with an unmistakeable style that wowed its fans, this film is simply boring and has awful acting and production values to boot.
+The film is an obvious attempt to ape the cult success of Belly but while that film covered up its shortcomings with an unmistakable style that wowed its fans, this film is simply boring and has awful acting and production values to boot.
 Not even Jason Statham can make it watchable, and New Line Cinema essentially gave it the Invisible Advertising treatment, as it grossed only $1.2 million on a $9 million budget.
-Further rubbing salt in the wound is that this, of all movies, was the last movie to ever be screened at the legendary Indian Hills Theatre before it was demolished following Carmike's bankruptcy.
+Further rubbing salt in the wound is that this was the last movie to ever be screened at the legendary Indian Hills Theatre before it was demolished following Carmike's bankruptcy.